JanffLy/EasyGames/README.md

 # 🎮 EasyGames

-A concise collection of small games for passing time during leisure moments.
+A concise collection of small games developed by an AI for passing time during leisure moments .

 ## 📝 Project Introduction

 EasyGames is a project that brings together various classic small games, aiming to provide simple and enjoyable casual gaming experiences.
 Each game is an independent module implemented with a frontend-backend separation architecture.
+This project is developed by an AI assistant.

 ## 📁 Project Structure